segarciat/PokeTeams/poketeams-next/README.md

 ### Unit Tests

-Unit tests are implemented with Jest and React Testing Library for unit tests; see `package.json`.
+Unit tests are implemented with Jest and React Testing Library; see `package.json`.
 Run them with:

 ```bash
 npm test